squid-cache/squid-cache.github.io/KnowledgeBase/HostHeaderForgery.rst

  * enable EDNS (extended-DNS jumbogram) and large UDP packet support.
   .
 Some popular domains are hosted on more IPs than will fit in a regular DNS query response.
 Their responses may appear inconsistent as IPs appear and disappear in the small set the regular DNS packet displays.
-  . [[Squid-3.2]] will attempt to use EDNS to get larger packets with all IPs of these domains.
-This reduces Squids chance of loosing the IP the client is connecting to.
+  . [[Squid-3.2]] can attempt to use EDNS to get larger packets with all IPs of these domains by setting the SquidConf:dns_packet_max directive.
+This reduces Squids chance of loosing the IP the client is connecting to but requires both your resolver to support EDNS and network to support jumbograms.

 '''Alternative Causes'''